 I might be a bit harsh about that rule, but it is sooooo important if you want to be taken seriously, even as a hobby photographer.
-Now let me tell you how to do it when you’re cropping in Lightroom.
+Now let me tell you how to do it when cropping images in Lightroom.
 Scroll down on the Develop menu to the section entitled Transform.
 Click the triangle to the right to drop down the menu.
 Click on the Level button and see what happens.
 It’s amazing!
-This straighten tool is a handy feature and works almost every time.
+The straighten tool is a handy feature and works almost every time.

-In the odd event that it doesn’t work quite right, you can use the Transform sliders to rotate the image until the horizon is level.
-If this is your first time using the Transform tool, go ahead and experiment with the buttons in there to see what it does with your image.
+If it doesn’t work right, you can use the transform sliders to rotate the image until the horizon is level.
+If this is your first time using the Transform tool, experiment with the buttons in there to see what it does with your image.

-Now that you’ve mastered some of the basic crop rules, now you can creatively take a try at breaking the rules with intention, which brings me to our next pro tip.
+Now that you’ve mastered some of the basic crop rules, you can creatively try breaking the rules with intention, which brings me to our next pro tip.

 Rule 4 for Cropping of Images – Experiment With Drama

 As with any rule, there are always exceptions!
 In this case, go ahead and break the rules!
 Tilt your horizon or cut off half a face if you want!
 Breaking the rules can work well at creating drama in a photo.
 The rule for breaking the rule is to do it with intention!
 If you want your horizon crooked, then be sure the viewer knows you did that on purpose!!!
-If you don’t need to show the entire person, then go ahead and crop their heads with abandon!
+If you don’t need to show the entire person, then crop their heads with abandon!
 You can see below what a difference it makes to zoom into the expressions of these two lovebirds.
 In this case, the central focus becomes their expression instead of the entire photo’s overall view.

 Now take a look at this shot.
 See how much-added drama there is when tilting the horizon intentionally.
 This little guy walks EXACTLY like his dad.
-By tilting the image, your eye is drawn away from the background and right to his body mechanics.
+Your eye is drawn away from the background and right to his body mechanics by tilting the image.